Surya4785/FSD-IT-B/README.md

 🧠 Learning Objectives

-By the end of this course, students will be able to:

-Develop dynamic, responsive web interfaces using HTML, CSS, and JavaScript (React)
+=> Develop dynamic, responsive web interfaces using HTML, CSS, and JavaScript (React)

-Design RESTful APIs using Node.js and Express.js
+=> Design RESTful APIs using Node.js and Express.js

-Implement CRUD operations with MongoDB / MySQL
+=> Implement CRUD operations with MongoDB / MySQL

-Manage authentication and security using JWT / OAuth
+=> Manage authentication and security using JWT / OAuth

-Deploy full-stack applications on Render / Vercel / AWS / Netlify
+=> Deploy full-stack applications on Render / Vercel / AWS / Netlify

-Collaborate effectively with version control using Git and GitHub
+=> Collaborate effectively with version control using Git and GitHub

 🛠️ Tech Stack